texastribune/data-visuals-guides/kit-setup.md

 {% set context = data.data %}
 ```

-This will put the json data you downloaded into a variable called `context`.
+This will put the JSON data you downloaded into a variable called `context`.

 And then put this inside the `<div class="app">` tag: